0xPolygon/kurtosis-cdk/docs/edit-contracts.md

 You should see your edits in the live code: `return false` instead of `return true`.

-Observe that proofs are failing verification as expected in the logs for docker container `zkevm-agglayer`.
+Observe that proofs are failing verification as expected in the logs for docker container `agglayer`.
 You should see logs like

 ```
 2024-08-19 15:44:21   2024-08-19T19:44:21.884754Z ERROR agglayer_node::rpc: Failed to dry-run the verify_batches_trusted_aggregator for transaction 0x161e…4e01: Contract call reverted with data: 0x09bde339, tx_hash: "0x161e…4e01"